Spring Garden Revival

 Contact Braintree’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Braintree.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers, following triple-rinse procedures before drop-off.
-Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
-Biodegradable paper packaging can be placed in yard waste collection (April–November).
-For finished compost, Braintree offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
-In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact:
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers after performing a triple-rinse procedure.
+Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines—while biodegradable paper packaging can be placed in yard waste collection (April–November).
+Braintree’s finished compost, with a typical N-P-K of 1-1-1 to 2-2-2, is available through bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In the event of a spill, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works for cleanup guidance, ensuring no material enters storm drains.
+Never dispose of fertilizer containers in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 Braintree Department of Public Works